Galaxus21/krishiSetuFrontend/README.md

 General Advice: Get instant answers to farming-related questions, from weather patterns to market prices, in multiple Indian languages.

 Disease Detector: Upload an image of a plant and describe the issue in your local dialect to get a quick AI-powered diagnosis and recommended actions.

+Financial Advisor: Get data-driven financial advice.
+This RAG-based agent uses a knowledge base of financial schemes to provide detailed proposals for goals like securing a tractor loan, tailored to the farmer's specific state.

 🛠️ Tech Stack
 This project is built with a modern, scalable, and efficient technology stack, with a strong emphasis on agentic AI frameworks and multilingual capabilities.